verestv/Generetor/README.md

 <h2>Functionality</h2>
 - generate numbers,hex values , binaries in specified range<br/>
 - generate strong password or check how strong ur password is (automatic copy when password generated)<br/>
-- generete hash for your file<br/>
+- generate hash for your file<br/>

 <br />